faketurn/cognitive_types_hypothesis/paper/paper_en.md

 ---
-title: "Beyond the Medical Model: The Two-Type Theory of Human Cognition and the Proposal for Cognitive Segregation"
+title: "Beyond the Medical Model: The Two-Type Theory of Human Cognition and the Proposal for Cognitive Segregation (Voluntary Separation as Liberation)"
 author:
   - Shoji Nakanishi
 header-includes: |